STAGE: A Full-Screenplay Benchmark for Reasoning over Evolving Stories: Benchmark Construction Details

 \begin{itemize}[leftmargin=1.5em, itemsep=2pt] \item \textbf{Endpoint validation.} Each relation is validated against the extracted entity inventory.
 Relations with missing, unresolved, or dangling subject or object entities are discarded in strict acceptance mode.

-\item \textbf{Schema-constrained type repair.} Each relation is checked against admissible subject--object type constraints defined by the STAGE-KG schema.
+\item \textbf{Schema-constrained type repair.} Each relation is checked against admissible subject--object type constraints defined by the shared narrative backbone schema.
 If a predicted relation violates the schema but the endpoint entity types uniquely determine a single valid relation type, the relation type is rewritten to that canonical type.
 If multiple candidate relation types are possible or no valid type exists, the relation is removed under strict mode.

 \item \textbf{Global deduplication.} Relations are globally deduplicated by the tuple (\emph{subject}, \emph{object}, \emph{relation type}).
 When duplicates occur, the variant with richer or more specific descriptive content is retained. \end{itemize}